MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineUser.md

 1. LineURI set via OnPrem AD.
 2. Direct Routing numbers assigned to users via Set-CsUser.

-In the Teams PowerShell Module version 3.0.0 or later, the following attributes have been renamed:

-- ObjectId is now Identity.
-- FirstName is now  GivenName.
-- DirSyncEnabled is now UserDirSyncEnabled.
-- MCOValidationError is now UserValidationErrors.
-- Enabled is now IsSipEnabled.
-- TeamsBranchSurvivabilityPolicy is now TeamsSurvivableBranchAppliancePolicy.

 In the Teams PowerShell Module version 3.0.0 or later, the **OnPremLineURI** attribute refers only to the LineURI that's set via OnPrem AD.
 Previously, **OnPremLineURI** also referred to Direct Routing numbers that were assigned to users via the Set-CsUser cmdlet.
 Now, Direct Routing numbers are available in the **LineURI** attribute.
 You can distinguish Direct Routing Numbers from Calling Plan Numbers by looking at the **FeatureTypes** attribute.

 In the Teams PowerShell Module version 3.0.0 or later, the format of the AssignedPlan and ProvisionedPlan attributes has changed from XML to JSON array.
 Previous XML filters (For example, `-Filter "AssignedPlan -eq '<some-xml-string>'"`) will no longer work.
 Instead, you need to update your filters to use one of the following formats: